This conference will discuss the next steps for private rented housing policy and complaints resolution.

-The seminar is timed as the Government moves forward with plans to end no-fault evictions as part of the wider drive to improve consumer experience in the rental market following the passing of the Tenant Fees Act and the Homes (Fitness for Human Habitation) Act.
+The seminar is expected to bring out themes that emerged in the MHCLG consultation on A new deal for renting, which plans to end no-fault evictions as part of the wider drive to improve consumer experience in the rental market following the passing of the Tenant Fees Act and the Homes (Fitness for Human Habitation) Act 2018.

-The conference will be an opportunity for stakeholders to interact with policy makers on the initial impact of these policies and options for future reform.
+The conference will be an opportunity for stakeholders and policymakers to discuss the initial impact of these policies, and options for future reform - including opposition proposals to reform and expand the Right to Buy system.

 Delegates will also consider the implementation of the Housing Complaints Resolution Service.